Akash1yadavv/Sunbase-Data-Assignment/README.md

      ```sh
     Running server on port 8080
     ```
-## NOTE:-  **When the application run at first time then resister an admin with role "ADMIN" Username:- admin@sunbasedata.com & Password:- admin@123** If any admin is not in database
+### NOTE:-  **When the application run at first time then autometically resister an admin with role "ADMIN" Username:- admin@sunbasedata.com & Password:- admin@123** If any admin is not in database

 ### Frontend